 Cost of an Armlift – prices and fees

 At your initial consultation, you will be given a detailed quote for your chosen procedure.
-This

-  will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fees.
+This will include a Surgeon’s fee, an Anaesthetist fee, surgical Assistant fee and hospital fees.

 Funding Arm Lift Surgery

 – Medicare, Payment Plans and Super